NSTAAF International Factball: Italy v Switzerland

 And he found two other people in Switzerland that ski, but they could only ski by night because they were mocked so mercilessly by the Swiss masses for doing such a weird thing.

 maybe that's why people mock them.
-Maybe that's where the very brightly coloured ski wear began.
+That's where the very brightly coloured ski wear began.

 Yeah.